iwoithe/Nodes/README.md

 ## Additional Notes

-As of writing, I am not completely convinced that this uses the most efficient evaluation system.
+- As of writing, I am not completely convinced that this uses the most efficient evaluation system.
 A key problem is that the *whole* node tree is evaluated every time, even if some nodes don't need to be run again.
+- How much will I maintain this repository?
+Good question.
+I am not entirely sure, particularly as this was originally intended to be a prototype for Gimel Studio, but if there is enough interest I will continue working on it.

 ## License

 This project is released under the MIT license.
-Do what you wish with it.
+Do what you wish with it. :)